-Why myopia progression is a concern?
+Why progressive myopia is a concern

-More children are becoming shortsighted
+More children are becoming nearsighted

 Classification of myopia severity

-Lens powers that correct myopia are preceded by a minus sign (–), and are usually measured in 0.25 D increments.
+Lens powers that correct myopia are preceded by a minus sign (-) and are usually measured in 0.25 D increments.

-The severity of shortsightedness is often categorised like this:
+The severity of short-sightedness is often categorised like this:

-High myopia: greater than -5.00 D or -6.00 D
+High myopia: -6.00 D and greater

 What you can do about myopia progression